changjulian17/changjulian17/README.md

 ## Quant Student and Techology Delivery Lead

 - Pursuing Masters of Quantitative Finance 🔣 at Singapore Management University 🎓 - graduating 2026
-- DBS Bank for more than 2 years and want to start my quant career✅
+- DBS Bank for more than 4 years and want to start my quant career✅
 - I graduated from General Assembly's Data Science Immersive in 2021 🌱
 - I’m looking to combine my two passions: Investing and Applied Math 👯
-> Python projects as a passion 🐍
 >
 > Macro-investing enthusiast 📈
+>
+> Python and Quant projects as a passion 🐍
 >
 > Part-time global macro trader 🌐
 >